What is Simple?

 2.00% APY; up to 4.00% APY

 Beam is a fee-free, mobile-only high-interest deposit account.
-You can earn a much higher yield on your savings than you would with Simple.
-Beam accounts promise a minimum 2.00% APY compared with Simple’s 0.01% APY.
-Beam also gives its customers the opportunity to claim rewards that can earn them up to 4.00% APY on their funds daily.
+You can earn a much higher yield on your savings with Simple than you would with Beam.
+Beam accounts promise a minimum 2.00% APY compared with Simple’s 2.02% APY.
+However, Beam gives its customers the opportunity to claim rewards that can earn them up to 4.00% APY on their funds daily.
 Beam calls its rewards “billies” and they can be earned by engaging with the app and doing things like referring a friend to Beam.
 The “billies” are awarded daily between 6 p.m. and 7 p.m. local time.
 Neither service requires a minimum balance to earn interest on funds.